facebook/relay/website/spec/Mutations.md

-Relay Input Object Mutations Specification
+Relay Classic Input Object Mutations Specification
 ------------------------------------------

-Relay's support for mutations relies on the GraphQL server exposing mutation fields in a standardized way.
-These mutations accept and emit a identifier string, which allows Relay to track mutations and responses.
+Relay Classic's support for mutations relies on the GraphQL server exposing mutation fields in a standardized way.
+These mutations accept and emit a identifier string, which allows Relay Classic to track mutations and responses.

 All mutations may include in their input a `clientMutationId` string, which is then returned as part of the object returned by the mutation field.